A Strong Hypothesis

 - Make it clear.
 A good hypothesis is written in clear and simple language.
 Reading your hypothesis should tell a teacher or judge exactly what you thought was going to happen when you started your project.

 - Keep the variables in mind.
 A good hypothesis defines the variables in easy-to-measure terms, like who the participants are, what changes during the testing, and what the effect of the changes will be.
-(For more information about identifying variables, see: Variables in Your Science Fair Project.)
+(For more information about identifying variables, see: What are Variables?
+How to use them in Your Science Projects.)

 - Make sure your hypothesis is "testable."
 To prove or disprove your hypothesis, you need to be able to do an experiment and take measurements or make observations to see how two things (your variables) are related.
 You should also be able to repeat your experiment over and over again, if necessary.